eweser/eweser-db/README.md

 Priority:

-- [ ] **Sharing,**: user can invite another to a room and collaborate on the documents within.
-Can also just be read only
+- [ ] **Federated Sharing,**: user can invite someone from a different auth server to a room.
-- [ ] **Public data**: set up ‘aggregator’ listeners when a user makes a collection as public.
-These will be MatrixReader’s that live on a node server and listen for changes to the collection.
+- [ ] **Public data**: set up ‘aggregator’ listeners when a user marks a collection as public.
+These will be node servers invited to the room that listen for changes to the collection.
 How to aggregate and serve to public listeners?
 - [ ] **Files:** set up file hosting provider services like Pinata, Dropbox, etc. and give users the option to connect their accounts to the app.
 - [ ] **Backups** - user can add storage account (dropbox, pinata, etc) that store snapshots of the database in the file hosting provider.
 - [ ] End 2 End **Encryption** — multiple devices?